justdeko/ds2021_initialtask/README.md

 - openwhisk cli
 - helm
 ### Installation
-Don't forget to change the API to your internal one inside `mycluster.yaml`.
+Don't forget to change the IP to your internal one inside `mycluster.yaml`.

 If you're lucky enough, just run `whisk_setup.sh` in your console and whisk should be running.
 If not, follow each command inside the .sh file step-by-step and troubleshoot.